Enrique Creel: Biography

 After Porfirio Díaz became president of Mexico in 1876, he appointed Creel as a director of the National Board of Dynamite and Explosives.
 Mexico's demand for explosives was high because of its mining and railroad industries and the army's need for munitions.
 The board imposed an 80% import duty on dynamite, allowing its members to manufacture explosives without competition and reportedly enabling Creel to amass an even larger fortune in kickbacks.

 In 1898, he founded the Banco Central Mexicano (of which he became president) alongside other members of the Científicos.

 In 1904, Luis Terrazas was elected to serve as the governor of Chihuahua, but several months in he stepped down "for a rest".
 This led to Creel becoming the interim governor.
 In late 1906, Díaz appointed Creel to serve as Mexico's ambassador to the United States.
 As Creel would now be occupying a federal position and Terrazas appeared to have permanently retired, hopes for an election in which the public could directly select a candidate increased.
-However, in March of 1907, the pro-Creel newspaper El Norte proposed that Creel be a candidate.
+However, in March 1907, the pro-Creel newspaper El Norte proposed that Creel be a candidate.
 He ultimately won the election.

 President Porfirio Díaz and Minister Enrique C. Creel during the celebrations of the first centennial of Mexican Independence in 1910.

 Enrique Creel served as Mexico's Minister of Foreign Relations and as its Ambassador to the United States.
-The bilingual Creel served as interpreter when Presidents Porfirio Díaz and William Howard Taft met in 1909 on the international bridge between Ciudad Juárez and El Paso.
+The bilingual Creel served as interpreter when presidents Porfirio Díaz and William Howard Taft met in 1909 on the international bridge between Ciudad Juárez and El Paso.
 He became vice-president of the Kansas City, Mexico and Orient Railway, where he was responsible for the construction of part of the railroad west of Chihuahua, now the Chihuahua Pacific Railroad (Ferrocarril Chihuahua al Pacífico) which runs through the town of Creel, Chihuahua.
 He was a key intermediary between the Mexican government and foreign companies, serving on their boards, as well as helping arrange "government subsidies and tax abatements and financial support for foreign firms."
 His haciendas once totaled more than 1.7 million acres (6,900 km^{2}).
 Creel was one of Díaz's advisers who had urged the president to be interviewed by James Creelman of Pearson's Magazine, in which Díaz declared he would not be a candidate for president in 1910.